n8io/stripe-processor/README.md

   b: 'The background url for the payment page.
 Optional. https://my.cdn.com/the-masters.jpg',
   o: 'Automatically add the Stripe transaction fees to the total amount.
 Must be a truthy value to enable.
 Optional.
 Defaults to `false`'
   c: 'ISO currency code.
 Optional.
 Defaults to `USD`.'
+  r: 'The redirect url after a successful payment.
+Optional. http://my.store.com',
+  f: 'The customer's first name.
+It will be saved as metadata on the transaction.
+Optional.',
+  l: 'The customer's last name.
+It will be saved as metadata on the transaction.
+Optional.'
 }
 ```
 The 'b' parameter can also be a valid hex color if you prefer a monochrome background other than the default white.
 E.g. b=ff0 or b=F9F9F9.